 It is certainly possible that any increase in wizarding longevity may simply be the result of a greater understanding of those factors which contribute to longevity in general, much in the way that such understanding of nutritional factors in the later 20th century affected the average height and longevity of Muggles.
 Or it may be a side effect of the medi-magical procedures which all but instantly eliminate most of the diseases which usually kill Muggles.

-Such long lives also seem to be a potential which is seldom realized due to the ww’s lack of effort expended upon the prevention of the various potentially fatal magical diseases which seem to plague it.
+Such long lives also seem to be a potential which may be seldom realized due to the ww’s lack of effort expended upon the prevention of the various potentially fatal magical diseases which seem to plague it.

 My interpretation of the way that magic works also allows for the possibility that the active conduction of magical energies (while employing the safeguard of a well-fitted wand and the indirect channeling methods of modern wizardry), may actively promote and preserve the physical well being of the wizard.
 By all indications, (and certainly all of the examples given in canon) any damage produced by the practice of what is nowadays classified as Dark magic, appears to result in a deterioration of one’s grasp upon reality which appears to have no corresponding component of physical degeneration.